Skip to the content.

 but in ymawky, the timeout handler never needs to return. it sends a 408 Request Timeout, closes what it needs to close, and exits the child. because it never returns, i can point the trampoline slot at code that performs the timeout response directly, and bypass sa_handler and sigreturn entirely.

-apple also has a little-documented syscall, proc_info() (syscall #336), which allows you to get information about a running process, including its children. this is normally used by tools like ps, lsof, and top, but ymawky uses it to count active child processes.
+apple has a little-documented syscall, proc_info() (syscall #336), which allows you to get information about a running process, including its children. this is normally used by tools like ps, lsof, and top, but ymawky uses it to count active child processes.

 since ymawky has a configurable maximum number of connections, it needs to know how many children are alive. proc_info() writes child process info to a buffer. since each element has a known size, the server can determine the number of children by looking at how many bytes were written. if there are more than MAX_PROCS, new connections get rejected with 503 Service Unavailable.